rpiprint/kindred-orig-KindredPrints-Android/README.md

 OR clone this project and open it in Xcode.

-1. CD into your development directory.
+1. `cd` into your development directory.

 1. Run `git clone git://github.com/kindredprints/kindredprints-android.git` in the command line